Sunlu filament – It’s rubbery, it’s plastic, it’s fantastic!

-As with all new filaments I get, I like to print a quick print so I always go for the 2020 Cable clips.
+As with all new filaments I get, I like to print a fast print, so I always go for the 2020 Cable clips.
 This only takes around 10 minutes and came out better than I expected!

-First initial sticking to the bed was great with both Sunlu filaments, no issues what so ever (It probably helps my gcode draws a line at the start to help with the extrusion and priming the nozzle).
+First initial sticking to the bed was high with both Sunlu filaments, no issues what so ever (It probably helps my gcode draws the line at the start to help with the extrusion and priming the nozzle).
 The layering of the filament was pretty much spot on…sometimes the trouble with TPU is that sometimes it won’t stick so well and this leads to leaving straggly bits.
 Nothing is impossible!
-SUNLU quotes that this is 100% bubble free, and it is.
+SUNLU quotes that this is 100% bubble-free, and it is.
 Nothing more to be said on that.

-In conclusion, this is a great looking filament direct out of the box from SUNLU.
+In conclusion, this is a tremendous looking filament direct out of the box from SUNLU.
 Provides good quality prints, as long as you have mastered the settings for this.
-A good all-rounder for flexible filament!
-Do you research from others to find the best settings for your printer.
+An excellent all-rounder for flexible filament!
+Do you research from others to find the best settings for your printer?